Liar, coward, joker: Europe gives UK's Johnson hostile welcome

 Some of the strongest criticism came in Britain’s own media.

-The left-leaning Daily Mirror tabloid splashed a picture of then mayor Johnson strapped on a zipwire at the London Olympics wearing a helmet and waving Union Jack flags.
+The left-leaning Daily Mirror tabloid splashed a picture of then mayor Johnson strapped on a zipwire at the London Olympics wearing a helmet and waving Union Jack flags with the caption:

-Additional reporting by Michel Rose in Paris, Michael Nienaber and Andreas Rinke in Berlin, Alastair Macdonald and Philip Blenkinsop in Brussels, Orhan Coskun and Nick Tattersall in Istanbul, Swaha Pattanaik in London; Writing by Paul Taylor
+“Dear World...
+Sorry” ($1 = 0.7478 pounds) (Additional reporting by Michel Rose in Paris, Michael Nienaber and Andreas Rinke in Berlin, Alastair Macdonald and Philip Blenkinsop in Brussels, Orhan Coskun and Nick Tattersall in Istanbul; Writing by Paul Taylor)